Aristide Vallon

 Counter Admiral Aristide Louis Antoine Vallon (July 26, 1826 – March 11, 1897) was born in Le Conquet.
 He became Commandeur of the Légion d'honneur on January 18, 1881, and was appointed Governor of Senegal the following year.
-After serving in this position, he became Deputy of Senegal and subsequently Deputy of Brest, France.
+After serving in this position, he became Deputy of Senegal and subsequently Deputy of Finistère.
 He died in Paris and was buried in Mirepoix, Ariège.